Lattice theory of torsion classes: Beyond $\tau$-tilting theory: Introduction

 \subsection{Hasse quiver, brick labelling and forcing order}

 We start our investigation by giving elementary lattice theoretical properties of $\tors A$.
-We introduce a class of complete lattices, whose Hasse quivers carry an important part of their structure.
-A complete lattice $L$ is \emph{arrow-separated} if, whenever $x < y$ in $L$, $\Hasse[x, y]$ has at least one arrow.
-We recall in Subsection \ref{fbs} the definitions of \emph{complete semidistributivity} and \emph{bialgebraicity}.
+A complete lattice $L$ is called \emph{weakly atomic} if, whenever $x < y$ in $L$, $\Hasse[x, y]$ has at least one arrow.
+We recall in Section \ref{fbs} the definitions of \emph{complete semidistributivity} and \emph{bialgebraicity}.
 We prove the following result.

-\begin{theorem}[Theorems \ref{arrsep} and \ref{semidistributiveandbialg}] Let $A$ be a finite-dimensional algebra.
-The lattice $\tors A$ is bialgebraic, and therefore arrow-separated.
+\begin{theorem}[Theorem \ref{semidistributiveandbialg}] Let $A$ be a finite-dimensional algebra.
+The lattice $\tors A$ is bialgebraic, and therefore weakly atomic.
 Moreover, it is completely semidistributive. \end{theorem} Note that the properties of $\tors A$ that are given in Theorem \ref{semidistributiveandbialgintro} are rare for complete lattices.
 They can be seen as a kind of discreteness of $\tors A$, even though it is usually infinite, and even uncountable.

 We now introduce a representation theoretical counterpart to the arrows of $\Hasse (\tors A)$.
 Recall that $S \in \mod A$ is called a \emph{brick} if any non-zero endomorphism of $S$ is invertible, \emph{i.e.} if $\End_A(S)$ is a division ring.
 It turns out that for each arrow $q : \TT \to \UU$ of $\Hasse(\tors A)$, there is a unique brick $S_q \in \TT$ satisfying $\Hom_A(U, S_q) = 0$ for any $U \in \UU$ (see Theorem~\ref{difftors2}).
 In order to relate lattice theory to representation theory, we label $q$ by $S_q$.
 Labels are written on arrows of Figure~\ref{exlat}.
 Notice that a brick usually labels more than one arrow.